Arkansas Highway 20: History

 Highway 20 was one of the original state highways, designated in 1926.
 The route began at Highway 3 in east Monroe County and ran east through Marvell and Barton on its way to Helena, when the route turned south.
 Highway 20 continued south along its current routing from Helena, then along its present spur route to terminate at the Mississippi River.
 Highway 3 was later replaced by US 79 in the area.
 In 1962, all of Highway 20 was transferred to Highway 6 and Highway 49.
 In 1963, Highway 20 was reestablished as a renumbering of Highway 49 from Helena to Lambrook, and Highway 49 Spur became Highway 20 Spur.

 Arkansas Highway 49 was designated from Highway 20 to Highway 44 in Elaine.
 It extended to Lambrook in 1952.
 In September 1962, it extended to Helena, replacing half of Highway 20.
 The section of Highway 20 from Highway 49's former end at Highway 20 became a spur of Highway 49.
 In 1963, US 49 extended into Arkansas, and Highway 49 was renumbered Highway 20.

 Major intersections

 Spur route

 Arkansas Highway 20 Spur is a spur route in east Phillips County.
-It is a former alignment of AR 20 that leads to a levee on the Mississippi River.
+It is a former alignment of Highway 20 that runs north from a levee on the Mississippi River to Highway 20.